rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 </article>
 </details>

-?>***Tips***: You can customize the `transaction_details` to include more information such as `customer_details`, `item_details`, and so on.
-For more details, refer to [Transaction Details Object](https://api-docs.midtrans.com/#json-object).
-It is recommended to add more details regarding transaction, so that these details can get added to the report.
-This report can be viewed from the dashboard.
+?>***Tips***: You can [include more information](/en/core-api/advanced-features.md#recommended-parameters) such as `customer_details`, `item_details`, and so on.
+It is recommended to send more details regarding the transaction, so that these details will be captured on the transaction record.
+Which can be [viewed on the Midtrans Dashboard](/en/after-payment/dashboard-usage.md#transaction).

 #### Sample response
 A sample *Charge API* response is shown below.